The March on Washington: Power to the People

-But the 1963 March on Washington for Jobs and Freedom was on a scale so much larger than anything that had come before that it is rightly recalled as a touchstone moment: a single event so significant that the history of the movement can, in a sense, be measured in terms of Before the March, and After the March.
+But the 1963 March on Washington for Jobs and Freedom was on a scale so much larger than anything that had come before that it is rightly recalled as a touchstone moment for the Civil Rights movement: a single event so significant that the history of the movement can, in a sense, be measured in terms of Before the March, and After the March.
 The day, meanwhile, is remembered almost exclusively for MLK’s “Dream” speech, famously delivered to the throngs from the steps of the Lincoln Memorial.

-(“I Have a Dream” itself was, in a way, a work in progress; King had delivered a speech to 25,000 people in Detroit several months before, for example, that included several sections and phrases that he would include, verbatim, in his magisterial address in August 1963.)
+(“I Have a Dream” itself was, in a way, a work in progress.
+King had delivered a speech to tens of thousands of people in Detroit several months before, for example, that included several sections and phrases that he would include, verbatim, in his Washington address.)

-Here, on the 50th anniversary of the March, LIFE.com presents a selection of pictures — most of which never ran in LIFE magazine — commemorating that day.
-But what is especially moving about so many of these pictures (those shot “on the ground” by Paul Schutzer, in particular) is that they illustrate the scene as witnessed not by those who led and organized the event, but by those in the crowd.
-There is huge emotion here, and excitement and pride — but above and beyond everything else, the photos evince a near-palpable sense of inclusion.
+Here, on the anniversary of the march, LIFE.com presents a selection of pictures—most of which never ran in LIFE magazine—commemorating that day.
+What is especially moving about so many of these pictures (those shot “on the ground” by Paul Schutzer, in particular) is that they illustrate the scene as witnessed not by those who led and organized the event, but by those in the crowd.
+There is huge emotion here, and excitement and pride—but above and beyond everything else, the photos evince a near-palpable sense of inclusion.
 One is left, if only for a moment, with a feeling that power was, at last, passing to the people.

 Ben Cosgrove is the Editor of LIFE.com